 By Joan Rykal

-In case you’re travelling with a whitewater rafter and you find you’d rather stay on terra firma, we’ve got a few non-water highlights of some of the areas featured in this month’s Mid-Atlantic Whitewater Rafting story on PXX.
+In case you’re travelling with a whitewater rafter and you find you’d rather stay on terra firma, we’ve got a few non-water highlights of some of the areas featured in this month’s Mid-Atlantic Whitewater Rafting story.
 Visiting these places will still offer you plenty of fun, and possibly thrills and chills, but you’ll stay a bit dryer than your water-bound companions.

 The Laurel Highlands (Ohiopyle, Pennsylvania)